 - PurePulse® 24/7 heart rate monitor

-Fitbit Versa Lite release date and price
+Fitbit Versa Lite – Software and tracking

 Related: Best Fitbit